basement structural warranty

 Be in no doubt.
 If you have a quote from a CSSW that his company will paint or seal the concrete first, it excludes leaks.
 Leaks are very difficult to fix when water is coming in toward you, pushing your repair off before it sets and cures.

 Put it on record that if the basement leaks at any time in the future, that you will blame them.
 You will have their correspondence and lots of photos.
 You or the client will sue them, perhaps the Building Safety Regulator will prosecute them.
-And make it clear what is not covered by the IBG (only labour and materials are covered) and the client will win damages.
+And make it clear what is not covered by the IBG (only IDS labour and materials are covered with nothing for the structure) and the client will win damages.

 basement structural warranty